Eastern Europe Procurement

 Ex-Yugoslavia segregated into Croatia, Bosnia and Herzegovina, Serbia, Montenegro, and Macedonia.

-Exports and Resources of Croatia – Machineries, transport equipments, chemicals, textiles, fuels, and foodstuff are the chief exports of this country.
-Sugar beet, potato, wheat, barley, corn, alfalfa, pepper, tomato, onion, cabbage, apples, grapes, olive, and plum are notable farm products of Croatia.
+Machineries, transport equipment, chemicals, textiles, fuels, and foodstuffs are the chief exports of this country.
+Sugar beet, potato, wheat, barley, corn, alfalfa, pepper, tomato, onion, cabbage, apples, grapes, olives, and plums are notable farm products of Croatia.
 Livestock, dairy products, and wine are other noteworthy primary products.
-Coal, oil, bauxite, iron ore, gypsum, calcium, mica, and silica are natural resources of this country.
+Coal, oil, bauxite, iron ore, gypsum, calcium, mica, and silica are the natural resources of this country.

-Exports and Resources of Bosnia and Herzegovina – Wood products, clothing, and metals are the chief exports of this nation.
-Resources constitute fruits, vegetables, corn, wheat, and livestock.
-Iron ore, bauxite, coal, zinc, lead, manganese, bauxite and timber are notable natural resources of this country.
+Wood products, clothing, and metals are the chief exports of this nation.
+Resources include fruits, vegetables, corn, wheat, and livestock.
+Iron ore, bauxite, coal, zinc, lead, manganese, bauxite, and timber are notable natural resources in this country.

-Exports and Resources of Serbia – Serbia has a huge list of export items that include iron, steel, metal products, non-ferrous metals, automobiles, weapons, electric appliances, rubber items, clothes, fruits, vegetables and wheat.
-Resources of Serbia comprise sugar beet, wheat, maize, raspberries, and sunflower.
-Dairy products, pork, and beef are other important produces of this country.
+Serbia has a huge list of export items that include iron, steel, metal products, non-ferrous metals, automobiles, weapons, electric appliances, rubber items, clothes, fruits, vegetables, and wheat.
+The resources of Serbia comprise sugar beet, wheat, maize, raspberries, and sunflower.
+Dairy products, pork, and beef are other important products of this country.

-Exports and Resources of Montenegro – Consumer goods, food products, aluminum, steel, and livestock are the principal exports of this country.
-Citrus fruits, potato, grapes, olive, and tobacco are chief farm products.
+Consumer goods, food products, aluminium, steel, and livestock are the principal exports of this country.
+Citrus fruits, potatoes, grapes, olives, and tobacco are the chief farm products.

-Exports worth US $640 million were recorded as per latest estimates.
+Exports worth US $640 million were recorded as per the latest estimates.
 Hungary, Serbia, and Croatia are the trading countries.

-Exports and Resources of Macedonia – This country is a principal exporter of food stuff, beverages, textiles, tobacco, and processed iron.
-Agricultural produce includes fruits, vegetables, tobacco, poultry and dairy items.
+This country is a principal exporter of foodstuffs, beverages, textiles, tobacco, and processed iron.
+Agricultural produce includes fruits, vegetables, tobacco, poultry, and dairy items.

 Germany, Greece, Bulgaria, and Italy are its main trading partners.
-This nation recorded exports worth US $4.3 billion as per latest estimates.
+This nation recorded exports worth US $4.3 billion as per the latest estimates.

 Baltic States

-Exports and Resources of Latvia – Exports of Latvia include food items, timber, wood products, textiles, equipments and machineries, metal and metal products.
-Grain, potato, rapeseed, and vegetables are the primary agricultural items grown here.
+Exports of Latvia include food items, timber, wood products, textiles, equipment and machinery, and metal and metal products.
+Grain, potatoes, rapeseed, and vegetables are the primary agricultural items grown here.
 Fish, eggs, and dairy products are other noticeable items or produce.

-Exports worth US $15.9 billion were achieved as per latest records.
+Exports worth US $15.9 billion were achieved as per the latest records.
 The chief trading partners comprise Estonia, Lithuania, Russia, Sweden, Germany, and Poland.

-Exports and Resources of Estonia – Industrial goods make up grater portion of this country’s exports like electrical equipments, machineries, automobile parts, textiles and plastic.
-Other items of export include timber, wooden goods, furniture, metals, food stuff and beverages.
+Industrial goods make up a greater portion of this country’s exports, like electrical equipment, machinery, automobile parts, textiles, and plastic.
+Other items of export include timber, wooden goods, furniture, metals, foodstuffs, and beverages.

 Office France